 It can take six to eight months to see your final results.

 Have More Questions About Breast Reduction?

 Because breast reduction is performed under general anesthesia, you will not feel any pain or discomfort during your procedure.
 You will likely feel some soreness and discomfort during the days following your surgery, though prescription and over-the-counter medication can alleviate any pain you may experience.
-If pain persists or increases, please contact the Specialists in Plastic Surgery immediately.
+If pain persists or increases, please contact us immediately.

 As with any plastic surgery procedure, the cost of breast reduction varies with each individual and procedure.
 This is due to several factors, including whether you are choosing to combine your reduction surgery with another procedure.

 At your consultation, you will be given a cost estimate.

 - Surgeon’s fees

 - Post-operative garments and medications

 Specialists in Plastic Surgery offers financing options to help you.